-ropagules are dependent upon of disturbance-free “windows of opportunity” to establish (Balke et al., 2014), where clonal fragments have a greater tolerance for natural environmental disturbance such as recurring tidal inundation than seeds (Silinski et al., 2016).
-Windows of opportunity for recruitment and subsequent habitat recovery are dependent not only on the propagule tolerance for stress, but also by the degree of disturbance, with higher-intensity or persistent pressures requiring longer disturbance-free windows to recover.
+Propagules present or arriving post-disturbance are then dependent upon “windows of opportunity” to establish (Balke et al., 2014), during which propagules are either tolerant to subsequent disturbance events, or disturbance is absent in the establishment window.
+This is particularly key in highly dynamic estuaries such as tidally-influenced wetlands where, for example, recurring inundation favors successful establishment by clonal fragments over seed-based establishment (Silinski et al., 2016).
+Increases in the frequency or duration of disturbances locally can impact the available recruitment window for historically successful propagules (ref).
+This can become a compounding feedback loop between reduced propagule availability and increased propagule failure.
+Example not directly related to grazing?

 Some natural disturbance events, like grazing, may occur as either discrete, short-term events, or as long-term disturbance agents in an ecosystem.
-In cases where disturbance is minimal and quickly removed, plant communities may be expected to passively recover through natural recruitment and succession (Meli et al., 2017).
-However, intensive or persistent grazing can effectively reset successional processes through total removal of propagative materials, and potentially set the plant community on a recovery trajectory towards an alternative stable state via novel propagules introduced into the disturbed site (Abernethy & Willby, 1999; Srivastava & Jefferies, 1996).
+In many estuaries historically, grazing would have been minimal and quickly removed, e.g…… In these conditions, plant communities were able to passively recover through natural recruitment and succession (Meli et al., 2017).
+However, intensive or persistent grazing is becoming more common with the introduction of novel grazers (ref), and the loss of productive grazing areas due to landscape change (ref).
+These new grazing pressures can effectively reset successional processes through total removal of propagative materials, and potentially set the plant community on a recovery trajectory towards an alternative stable state via novel propagules introduced into the disturbed site (Abernethy & Willby, 1999; Srivastava & Jefferies, 1996).
 Through alternative competitive strategies, these novel species can shift recovery trajectories to a new compositional palette.